billwear/maas-rad/originals/networking-snap-2-7-cli-2946.md

 Due to the nature of this example, we re-use elements like fabrics, VLANs, subnets, and spaces.
 MAAS can automatically detect these elements -- here there are two fabrics, one VLAN, five subnets, and two spaces -- but if MAAS doesn't find them, they can be added manually using the 'Add' button.

-This main view can also be filtered either by fabrics or by spaces through the use of the 'Group by' dropdown.
+This main view can also be filtered either by fabrics or by spaces through the use of the 'Group by' drop-down.

 <!-- deb-2-7-cli
 Fabrics, VLANs, and spaces do not require much configuration beyond names and descriptions.
 You can change the MTU for a VLAN, as well as [enable DHCP](/t/managing-dhcp/2904#heading--enabling-dhcp) (see 'Take action' button).
 None of these options requires detailed instruction.
 A subnet, on the other hand, provides a number of configuration options relevant to the day-to-day operation of MAAS.